 Because circumstances change over time, it is important to revisit one’s estate plan regularly and ensure that all information is still relevant.
-The experienced estate planning attorneys at Snee, Lutche, Helmlinger & Spielberger have provided information below regarding how and why to routinely update an estate plan.
+This will help your loved ones carry out your exact wishes in the event that you become incapacitated or pass away unexpectedly.
+Here, the experienced estate planning attorneys at Snee, Lutche, Helmlinger & Spielberger have provided information below regarding how and why to routinely update an estate plan.

 It is important that the information in an estate plan, including that in one’s will, medical directives and any stated beneficiaries, is as current as possible so that the provisions are carried out efficiently and effectively after an individual passes.